seek-oss/seek-style-guide/.github/ISSUE_TEMPLATE.md

+NOTE: This template is also available at https://github.com/seek-oss/seek-style-guide/blob/master/.github/ISSUE_TEMPLATE.md if you'd like to refer to it later.

 RFC TEMPLATE
 ============

-(NOTE: This template is also available at https://github.com/seek-oss/seek-style-guide/blob/master/RFC_TEMPLATE.md if you'd like to refer to it later)

 Issue title: